antonrh/anydi/docs/usage/testing.md

 ## Pytest Plugin

-`AnyDI` has a pytest plugin that injects dependencies into test functions and fixtures.
+`AnyDI` has a pytest plugin that injects dependencies into test functions.
 This makes tests simpler and cleaner.

 **Important:** The pytest plugin automatically enables test mode on the container.
 You can use `container.override()` directly in your tests without calling `enable_test_mode()`.